Polyphony: Balkan region

 Incipient polyphony (previously primitive polyphony) includes antiphony and call and response, drones, and parallel intervals.

 Balkan drone music is described as polyphonic due to Balkan musicians using a literal translation of the Greek polyphōnos ('many voices').
 In terms of Western classical music, it is not strictly polyphonic, due to the drone parts having no melodic role, and can better be described as multipart.

-The polyphonic singing tradition of Epirus is a form of traditional folk polyphony practiced among Aromanians, Albanians, Greeks, and ethnic Macedonians in southern Albania and northwestern Greece.
+The polyphonic singing tradition of Epirus is a form of traditional folk polyphony practiced among Aromanians, Albanians, Greeks, Bulgarians and ethnic Macedonians in southern Albania and northwestern Greece.
 This type of folk vocal tradition is also found in North Macedonia and Bulgaria.

 Albanian polyphonic singing can be divided into two major stylistic groups as performed by the Tosks and Labs of southern Albania.
 The drone is performed in two ways: among the Tosks, it is always continuous and sung on the syllable 'e', using staggered breathing; while among the Labs, the drone is sometimes sung as a rhythmic tone, performed to the text of the song.
 It can be differentiated between two-, three- and four-voice polyphony.

 In Aromanian music, polyphony is common, and polyphonic music follows a set of common rules.

 The phenomenon of Albanian folk iso-polyphony (Albanian iso-polyphony) has been proclaimed by UNESCO a "Masterpiece of the Oral and Intangible Heritage of Humanity".
 The term iso refers to the drone, which accompanies the iso-polyphonic singing and is related to the ison of Byzantine church music, where the drone group accompanies the song.